calvinmetcalf/set.up/readme.md

 -------

 `Set.prototype.equals` takes another set, returns true if they are the same length and the other set has all the same values as this set.

+`Set.prototype.merge` takes one or more sets as arguments, returns a new set which merges those sets to this one.

+`Set.prototype.append` takes one or more sets as arguments, adds their values to the current set and returns it.